nimrossum/research-project/docs/main.typ

 // Summarize what the correlation between $#sym.Delta"CD"$ and LoCC tells us about CD's representativeness
 // Discuss whether CD better captures complexity than LoCC and under what conditions

-In @RQ1Findings, we observed that there was not necessarily a clear correlation between LoCC and $#sym.Delta"CD"$, which tells us that the two metrics measure different things and have their own purpose.
+In @RQ1Findings, observations showed that there was no clear correlation between LoCC and $#sym.Delta"CD"$, which indicates that the two metrics measure different things and have their own purpose.

 == Interpretation of RQ2 Findings
 // Explain how $#sym.Delta"CD"$ varies across commit types (Test, Fix, Feat, etc.)
 // Reflect on CD's ability to discriminate intent compared to LoCC

-In @RQ2Findings, we observed that certain types of commits contribute more information to the codebase than others.
+In @RQ2Findings, observations showed that certain types of commits contribute more information to the codebase than others.
 This is intuitive, as introducing a novel feature typically adds more unique content than modifying existing code for bug fixes or version bumps.

 == Interpretation of RQ3 Findings
 // Analyze the author-level CD vs. LoCC aggregates